-If you do a lot of laundry or dishwashing, having a washing machine and dishwasher will save you a ton of time and effort.
+If you do a lot of laundry or dishwashing, having a washing machine and dishwasher will save you much time and effort.
 Curious about how to combine a washer and a dishwasher into one plumbing setup?
 These helpful tiny machines are easy to set up with the help of our best installation tips.

 A dishwasher's water supply needs are typically limited to cold water.

-Shut the main water supply if the hoses attached to your machines are too short to reach the plumbing as it is now.
+Shut the main water supply if the hoses attached to your machines are too short of reaching the plumbing as it is now.
 T-fittings and branch pipes provide for easy machine connection.
 Connect each machine's hose to its tiny stop valve.
 You won't need to turn off the water supply to separate the equipment.